 Dogs are adorable.
 They can be lovable and friendly.
 For most of us, they are part of the family.
 But when a dog attacks an innocent person, it is time to find the best dog attack lawyer in Richmond, VA, to make a personal injury claim.
-Dog bite lawyer have the experience necessary to win the biggest lawsuits against negligent dog owners.
+Our dog bite lawyer has the experience necessary to win the biggest lawsuits against negligent dog owners.
 A dog bite lawyer will let you know if you have a case or not.

 What Are Common Dog Bite Injuries?